autopkg/MLBZ521-recipes/README.md

 ### Xcode Command Line Tools ###

 Downloads the Xcode Command Line Tools from the Apple dev portal, creates a .pkg, and uploads it to the JPS.
-Uses Facebook's "xcode.downloader" recipe.
+Uses Nick McSpadden's "xcode.downloader" recipe.

 The Policy will be named "%NAME% %Major Version%", e.g. "Xcode Command Line Tools 12"